sede-open/pyELQ/README.md

 This repository contains the Python Emission Localization and Quantification software we call pyELQ.
 It is code used for gas dispersion modelling, in particular methane emissions detection, localization and quantification.

-The main code is structured in the src folder in an object-oriented way.
 ***
 # Background
 The **py**thon **E**mission **L**ocalization and **Q**uantification (pyELQ) code aims to maximize effective use of